philsupertramp/blog/src/posts/thowards-relyable-assistants-in-a-world-of-llms.md

 But they originated from the attempt of improving older architectures of machine translation models, while _trying out "translation excercises that learning English in my middle school invoved"_[[^1]](https://www.youtube.com/watch?v=XfpMkf4rD6E&t=1116s) with Recurrent Neural Networks (RNNs).

 ### What's an ML Model?
+> A quick note upfront.
+I will try to keep the math as low as possible.
+But there's no way around it.
+So buckle up and let's do this!

 There's by far not enough time now to cover this topic thoroughly.
 Generally speaking, a Machine Learning model is described through a (mostly) very very complex mathematic function that produces a desired output, let's call it $f$ for now.
 $f$ expects a certain kind of input, just like any other mathematical function.